-Findmypast (FMP) software engineering practices and operational practices have changed considerably over the last few years.
+Findmypast (FMP) software engineering practises and operational practices have changed considerably over the last few years.
 We’ve moved from a “classic” monolithic web service, where deployments to production were applied possibly weeks after the end of a sprint, to a microservices approach where we have continuous deployment to production and the majority of the FMP service is managed by Kubernetes.

 We didn’t just jump straight into Kubernetes, the journey along that path was long and winding.
 These set of posts document the journey through that long and winding road.